danavery/if-copilot/README.md

 You'll also need an OpenAI API key.

 For the full assistant experience, run `python zmachine_llm_3_sided.py`.
 At the moment it has a maximum 500-turn limit, just to prevent OpenAI billing accidents.

 To just have the LLM play the game alone, run `python zmachine_llm.py`.
 By default it will only play 5 turns, so you'll want to bump that range(5) call if you want to run it longer.

+This is a proof-of-concept, and as such is not a finished product.
+But it is fun to play with!